studiopress/genesis-author-pro/readme.txt

 The date will be stored in a computer readable format and then output following the date format set in the WordPress options.

+= In Genesis Themes =

+The Osom Author Pro Featured Book widget will allow you to select a book from the library and feature it in any widgeted area of your website.

+Optional output from the widget includes:

+* Widget Title
+* Book Title
+* By Line
+* Book Image
+* Featured Text
+* Content options including: Full content, limited content, and the excerpt for a custom synopsis.
+* Price
+* Custom link to the single book page

-For Genesis child themes also offer templates that are built into the plugin with default CSS to create the basic layout for all child themes.
+For Genesis child themes it also offer templates that are built into the plugin with default CSS to create the basic layout for all child themes.
 Templates follow standard WP template hierarchy so if the template is in the child theme, that will override the template in the plugin.
 Templates include:

 * single-books.php
 * archive-books.php